Mark33Mark/code-quiz_webAPI/README.md

 ---
 ### 9. Tests
-- Opened only on desktop computer and developer tool's mobile phone emulator used to check responsiveness.
+- Tested only on desktop computer, which included looking at it in the browser's developer tool's mobile phone emulator.
 At this stage the app is not displaying correctly on mobile devices.

 ---
 ### 10. Checklist